dmrz/baymax/README.md

 ### Baymax, a simple telegram bot framework on top of Python asyncio

 Work in progress.
-Currently trying contextvars, so it's very unsafe to use master branch.
+Currently trying contextvars, so it's very unsafe to use experimental branch.

 ### Requirements